nickersan/tn-query-mono/tn-query/README.md

 ## Why?

 RESTful web-services often provide access to domain data, which usually needs to be filtered in some way.
-TN Query makes it easy to build query strings from URL query parameters and allows complex queries to be passed as a single parameter.
+TN Query makes it easy to build predicates from URL query parameters and allows complex queries to be passed as a single parameter.

 For example, given a service that returns people, you could have the following URLs: